abhimanyusood/techblog/_posts/2018-8-24-namespace-use-autoloader.md

 >This is the worst possible approach to understanding namespaces

-Here's your mistake - you're trying to understand namespace as a **'conflict resolution mechanism'** - a system that you have to artificially introduce to avoid conflict in case two classes, metods etc. have a common name.
+Here's your mistake - you're trying to understand namespace as a **'conflict resolution mechanism'** - a system that you have to artificially introduce to avoid conflict in case two classes, metods etc. happen to have the same name.

-It isn't that.
+It ain't that.

 Namespace is an **'organizing mechanism'**.